-Masking is the process by which you remove pixels in an image based on the properties of that data, or the properties of a different data layer.
-The built-in cloud masking block (Mask Out Clouds) is an example of a mask -- it masks out (removes) all pixels that contain clouds.
-That way, any analysis or statistics you apply to the remaining pixels is only being done on the cloud-free pixels.
+The built-in cloud masking block masks out (removes) all pixels that contain clouds.
+That way, any analysis you apply is only done on the cloud-free pixels.

-- Masking out everything that is not forest cover so that you only analyse forest pixels.
+- Masking out everything that is not forest cover so that you only analyse forest pixels

-- Removing everything but a lake feature so you can analyse the water properties only.
+- Removing everything but a lake feature so you can analyse only the water properties

-Masking data
+Masking data in a single workflow

 - The wording on the block is important: pixels that meet the criteria will be taken out of the data layer.

-Masking data from another workflow using Mask Out Part of Image block
+Masking data from another workflow

-Using the Calculator Block to Mask out Data
+Using the Calculator block to mask out data

-- Within the calculator block, you can use mask(image1, image2) to apply a mask to image1.
+Within the calculator block, you can use mask(image1, image2) to apply a mask to image1.
 If image 2 is an image layer with values from 0-1, then the mask will have varying transparency, with 1=fully opaque (solid colour), and 0 being fully transparent.

-Warning! "mask" is case sensitive in the calculator block.
+Note that "mask" is case sensitive in the calculator block.

-- You can create the masking image (image2) in one of two ways in the Calculator block:
+You can create the masking image (image2) in one of two ways in the Calculator block:

 - The easiest way is to enter a simple Boolean expression, such as DATA > 5 (where DATA is the chosen variable from an available data layer).
 The output layer will then be a layer that is equal to 1 where the expression is true (in this case, DATA is greater than 5) and zero everywhere else.